weierophinney/grumpy-phpunit/testing-apis.markdown

-Just like any other test, we're still following the same logic: we create a scenario, mock out resources that are required for that scenario, and then test our code to make sure that based on a known set of inputs that we are getting an expected output.
+Just like any other test, we're still following the same logic: we create a scenario, mock out resources that are required for that scenario, and then test our code to make sure that, based on a known set of inputs, we are getting an expected output.

 Pay attention to the fact that in order to test this particular bit of functionality, we don't even need a full response.
-Just a fake response containing the data only required is all it takes.
+Just a fake response containing only the data required is all it takes.